retentioneering/retentioneering-tools/docs/source/plot_graph.rst

 'delivery_choice', or from all users who reach 'payment_card' what percent completed the purchase (transitioned to 'payment_done').

 These type of questions can be addressed with norm_type = 'node'.
-Let's consider an example:
+Let's consider another example:

 .. code:: ipython3